 They have been so conditioned to see threats everywhere that it can be very difficult to reach these people.

 And this is easily one of the saddest symptoms because narcissists conditioned so many people to think EVERYONE is against them.

 And because they know how to smear campaign and play the victim, they come out looking like the good guy, while we are the bad guys.

 It is not uncommon for someone to develop something called reactive aggression.

 This comes in relation to the last symptom.
-Because so many of us become hypervigilant, we see threats EVERY WHERE, and this, in effect, pushes us to develop a panic attack.
+Because so many of us become hypervigilant, we see threats EVERYWHERE, and this, in effect, pushes us to develop panic attacks.

 The feelings of guilt and shame we feel for putting up with them for so long are undoubtedly one of the most tortuous forms of hurt we will feel.